IVF Surrogacy Services - Melbourne, VIC | Newlife IVF

 Where can I find more information?

-The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by the VARTA to gain a more complete understanding of the issues pertaining to the use of a surrogate.
+The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by The Health Regulator to gain a more complete understanding of the issues pertaining to the use of a surrogate.
 Other organisations that provide useful information and resources include Growing Families and Surrogacy Australia.
 If surrogacy is a suitable option for you, our fertility specialists will dedicate adequate time to answering any questions you may have and do their utmost to assist you on this journey.

 Fertile thinking